EstiNet/gFeatures/README.md

 ## Notes
 gFeatures 1.0 is located in "tk.genesishub.*" and is in a End of Support phase.

-gFeatures2 is located in "net.genesishub.*" & "net.dolphinbox.*" and is now in a extended support phase.
+gFeatures2 is located in "net.genesishub.*" and is now in End of Support phase.

 gFeatures 3.0 is located in "net.estinet.gFeatures".
 It is in active development, and is in Mainstream support phase.